Taman Jurong

 Taman Jurong is a residential precinct in Jurong West, Singapore.
-It is a division of Jurong East-Bukit Batok GRC, with the area's HDB flats under the management of Jurong-Clementi-Bukit Batok Town Council and Shawn Huang as the area's MP.

-Taman means garden or park in Malay.
-Hence, the area translates to "Jurong Garden/Park".
+The word Taman is Malay for garden or park; which literally translates to "Jurong Garden/Park".

 History

 Developed in 1963, Taman Jurong is one of the oldest residential precincts in Singapore, built by JTC Corporation (JTC) to house the workforce of the Jurong Industrial Estate.
 In its early years, Taman Jurong consisted of mostly one- and two-bedroom flats.
 Larger and high-rise flats were only constructed by JTC in the late 1960s when the town faced rapid growth.

 Taman Jurong was home to many of Singapore's pioneering amenities.
 It was home to the former Taman Jurong Camp, which housed Singapore's first batch of national servicemen in 1967.
 The former Jurong Drive-in Cinema, Singapore's first and only drive-in theatre, opened in 1971 along Yuan Ching Road, before its closure in 1985.

 In 1973, Jurong Stadium was built along Corporation Road, serving as Jurong's first sports venue.
-Unitl its demolition in 2020, it hosted several decentralised National Day celebrations in the 1970s and 1980s, and military ceremonies for the Singapore Armed Forces (SAF).
+Until its demolition in 2020, it hosted several decentralised National Day celebrations in the 1970s and 1980s, and military ceremonies for the Singapore Armed Forces (SAF).
 Singapore's first ice-skating rink, the Jurong Ice Skating Centre, was also built in Taman Jurong in 1974 along Yuan Ching Road, before its closure in 1978.